 This applies to HMOs which are three or more storeys high and have five or more occupiers who do not form a single household.
 The number of storeys includes habitable basements and attics and also includes a commercial ground floor with an HMO above e.g. a ground floor shop with a two storey shared house above counts as three storeys.
 Mandatory licensing applies across the whole of Carmarthenshire.

 |Number of people||Fee (£)||Discounted Fee for LAW Affiliated (£)||Variation Fee (£)|

 Selective Licensing Scheme

 Selective licensing does not specifically relate to HMOs.
 Schemes may be introduced in areas of low demand housing or areas with significant anti-social behaviour problems.
 Such problems, usually created by just a few landlords or tenants, can have a massive impact in an area and selective licensing is intended to help improve such areas.
-All privately rented properties within a selective licensing area have to be licensed, regardless of whether or not the property is an HMO.
+All privately rented properties within a selective licensing area have to be licensed, regardless of whether the property is an HMO.